tomocy/tapioca/README.md

 # tapioca
-a tool to summarize commits of today
+a tool to summarize commits of today or yesterday

 ## Instllation
 ```